cmu-db/15721-s24-ee1/proposal/final_designdoc.md

 ### Operators

-We implemented a subset of the operators that [Velox implements](https://facebookincubator.github.io/velox/develop/operators.html):
+We will implement a subset of the operators that [Velox implements](https://facebookincubator.github.io/velox/develop/operators.html):

-- TableScan (Used Datafusion)
+-   TableScan
 -   Filter (Completed)
 -   Project (Completed)
-- HashAggregation (Completed)
+-   HashAggregation (In-progress)
-- HashProbe + HashBuild (Used Datafusion)
+-   HashProbe + HashBuild (In-progress)
+-   MergeJoin
 -   OrderBy (Completed)
 -   TopN (Completed)
+-   Exchange

 The `trait` / interface to define these operators is unknown right now.
 We will likely follow whatever DataFusion is outputting from their [`ExecutionPlan::execute()`](https://docs.rs/datafusion/latest/datafusion/physical_plan/trait.ExecutionPlan.html#tymethod.execute) methods.